Twig Adventures

 It was getting dark just as I came to Scissors Crossing and the road to Julian.
 I hadn’t planned on going to town but it depended on if I could find water at the junction.
 There was supposed to be about 8 gallons but all I could find was trash.
 I hated that it had just gotten dark, as it made it hard to search.
 I couldn’t even see where the trail went after it came to the road.
 If only I had left just a bit earlier in the morning.

-Stellar had written back something about an overpass and I suddenly noticed a bridge in the road.
+Suddenly noticed a bridge in the road.
 Generally such places should be avoided in the dark but I needed more water.
 I went off to the side and down, still no sign of a trail.
 Sure enough, I found a huge cache with at least 30 gallons.
 A trail angel named Grumpy had just been there that day and also left fruit, chips, and candy.

 I walked as far as it took to get away from the highway, which was a couple miles.
 I don’t carry weapons but what I do have is a brain and dependable feet to get me away from situations I don’t like.
 I kept my headlamp off most of the way, in stealth mode, relying on the moonlight.
 The white desert sand on the path was lit up like a beacon.
 Finally I felt good vibes about my location and set up among some bushes and cacti.
 I heard some coyotes start to yip and howl really close, so I took that as a good sign that other humans weren’t about in force.
 I also saw a kangaroo rat.
-The desert becomes quite alive at night and I have enjoyed seeing some different things while walking in the dark.
+The desert becomes quite alive at night and I had enjoyed seeing some different things while walking in the dark.

 About an hour after I stopped, I heard footsteps.
 Because the person was walking without a headlamp, I was fairly confident it was Zappy.
 I quietly said “hey Zappy” and the footsteps stopped, then he replied.
 He was creeped out too and hearing a talking bush didn’t help.
 He told me that he had nearly stepped on a rattlesnake earlier.
 I felt better knowing he was camped just up the trail and slept quite well.
 The desert can be a bit unsettling sometimes.
-Its complete openness to the sky above makes it feel like there is no hiding from anything, especially aliens, LOL.
+Its complete openness to the sky makes it feel like there is no hiding from anything… especially aliens, LOL.